Should You Reroof with Solar Shingles?

 A 30 percent federal tax credit, state and utility rebates, more efficient equipment, and eco-conscious homeowners continue to spur interest in residential solar energy.

-As we discuss in our report on solar energy system options, these projects are expensive, but incentives and resulting energy savings add up so that homeowners will recoup upfront costs.
-Programs available to homeowners in the District and Maryland are particularly generous, to the point that installing solar is nearly a no-brainer.
+As we discuss in our report on solar energy system options, these projects are expensive, but generous programs available in Massachusetts, plus resulting energy savings, add up so that homeowners will quickly recoup upfront costs.

 Before shelling out more than $10,000 to equip your home with a solar array, consider your roof’s age.
 Panels sold today are designed to last for 25 years or more.
 If your roof is more than 15 years old, the panels will outlast your shingles, which might become a problem when you need a new roof.
 You’ll have to have solar panels uninstalled and reinstalled, which can be expensive.
 Many roofing contractors won’t do that work, leaving you to find a separate company to deal with it.